Projects

 NEEDED $ 4,000

-This project involves supporting seminary students while they obtain theology degrees.
-The project covers tuition, food, travel, and lodging.
-There is a great need for Reformed, educated preachers in China and therefore to assist in training men who may train others in Chinese seminaries.
+This project involves supporting pastors while they through online studies obtain THM theology degrees.
+There is a great need for Reformed, educated preachers in China.
+These theological professors will train theological students in Chinese seminaries.

 BIBLE APP

 In recent years, buying a physical copy of God’s Word has become more challenging in China.
 To promote the distribution of the Bible in digital format, an app has been developed that provides the Word of God online in the Chinese language.
-The app comes in an easy-to-read, high-quality format and is freely accessible to the public in China.
-The mission of this app is to encourage the Chinese population to read, listen, study, meditate, and live by God’s word.
-It also aims to equip the church with high-quality Bible study materials and tools with innovative technology and design.
-With the Bible at its centre, it also provides a platform for other digital books, such as The Everlasting Word by Rev. Frans Bakker.
+Innovative and powerful, the app comes in an easy-to-read, high-quality format and is freely accessible to the public in China.
+This app serves to help people read, listen and study God’s Word while equipping churches with Bible study tools and digital books such as The Everlasting Word by Rev. Frans Bakker.
+There have been 11,000,000 downloads with 1,720,000 active monthly users.

 CHURCH CHINA MAGAZINE